thoughtbot/upcase/README.md

 # Testing With User Accounts

-`rake dev:prime` will create user accounts that you can test with in development.
-The account that is associated with a team, requires additional configuration to test in your development environment.
+The `rake dev:prime` task will create user accounts that you can test with in development mode.
+The account that is associated with a team requires additional configuration to test in your development environment, because it needs to connect to Stripe.

-You will need the Test Secret and Test Publishable Strip keys.
+You will need the Stripe Test Secret and Test Publishable keys.
 You can get them from https://manage.stripe.com/account/apikeys.
-Add them to your `.env` file.
+Add them to your `.env` file on the appropriate lines:

 `STRIPE_API_SECRET_KEY=api_secret_key`
 `STRIPE_API_PUBLISHABLE_KEY=api_publishable_key`

+After you've added them, running `rake dev:prime` will be able to run successfully.

 # Credits